Would you like to learn how to take screenshots while scraping with JavaScript?

 Conclusion

-In this article, you've learned how to take screenshots in JavaScript using seven different tools.
+In this article, you've learned how to take screenshots in JavaScript using six different tools.

 Puppeteer, Playwright, and Selenium are the best choices when taking screenshots of unprotected websites.
 When screenshotting at scale, you're better off with a web scraping API such as ZenRows, which will let you bypass any anti-bot mechanism.
 Try ZenRows for free!